 Basic Japanese phrases and words

-Here are some essential Japanese phrases and words that you should know when visiting Japan.
-Besides greetings, learning how to say “thank you” and “sorry” is also useful.
+Here are some essential Japanese phrases and words to know when visiting Japan.
+Besides greetings, learning how to say “thank you” and “sorry” is also helpful.

 When disturbing someone, even if it is the smallest thing – please don’t forget the apology because that’s how the person who gets the apology feels less bothered.